What Others Say

 If the TOEFL-CBT (a computer-based test) is taken, a total score of 250 is required.
 If the TOEFL iBT (internet-based test) is taken, the recommended total score is 112 with an individual section score of 27 in each area: Reading, Speaking, Listening, and Writing.
 Test scores should be sent directly from the Educational Testing Service to the Graduate Admissions Office.

 International students applying to the Graduate Institute, but not seeking financial aid, must submit an Affidavit of Financial Support for International Students form, providing the college with sponsor and bank certification information.
-Students seeking financial aid should in addition complete the International Student Financial Aid Application, which can be obtained from the Financial Aid Office.
+Students seeking financial aid should in addition complete the CSS Profile, which can be obtained from the Financial Aid Office.
 These forms should be sent to the college along with the completed application, essays, letters of reference, and college transcripts.
 Transcripts not written in English should be accompanied by a certified translation.

 The college does not provide full tuition assistance, nor can it offer assistance in acquiring sponsors, room, board, employment, teaching assistant positions, or scholarships.